-Central (boot server) Configuration file: sip.cfg Specify the location of the corporate directory's LDAP server, the LDAP attributes, how often to refresh the local cache from the LDAP server, and other miscellaneous parameters. • For more information, refer to Corporate Directory <corp></corp> on page A-63.
+Central (boot server) Configuration file: sip.cfg Specify the location of the corporate directory's LDAP server, the LDAP attributes, how often to refresh the local cache from the LDAP server, and other miscellaneous parameters. • For more information, refer to Corporate Directory <corp></corp> on page A-69.
 Local Local Phone User Interface Enable or disable persistent viewing through the Settings menu (Settings > Basic > Preferences > Corporate Directory > View Persistency).
-Changes are saved to local flash and backed up to <ethernet< b=""> address&gt;-phone.cfg on the boot server.
-Changes will permanently override global settings unless deleted through the Reset Local Config menu selection and the <ethernet address="">-phone.cfg</ethernet> is removed from the boot server.</ethernet<>
+Changes are saved to local flash and backed up to Ethernet address >- phone.cfg on the boot server.
+Changes will permanently override global settings unless deleted through the Reset Local Config menu selection and the Ethernet address >- phone.cfg is removed from the boot server.